 LexisNexis Risk Solutions helps customers across industry and government assess and manage risk, as well as detect and prevent online fraud and money laundering, by providing customers with innovative technologies, information-based analytics and decision tools and data services.
-As part of these services, LexisNexis Risk Solutions supports U.S. federal law enforcement agencies in their important work to protect our country.
-Under the new Biden Administration, in March 2021 LexisNexis Risk Solutions was awarded a contract to provide an investigative tool to the Department of Homeland Security’s U.S. Immigration and Customs Enforcement.
-We entered into this contract understanding that the mission of Immigration and Customs Enforcement under the new Administration had changed to focus immigration enforcement resources on people with serious criminal backgrounds.
+As part of these services, LexisNexis Risk Solutions supports US federal law enforcement agencies in their important work to protect our country.
+In March 2021 and December 2022 LexisNexis Risk Solutions was awarded contracts to provide an investigative tool to the Department of Homeland Security’s US Immigration and Customs Enforcement and Customs and Border Protection.
+We entered into these contracts with the understanding that the mission of these agencies had changed to focus immigration enforcement resources on people with serious criminal backgrounds.

 We’ve put together a list of questions we’re asked most frequently about what we do and don’t do for the U.S. Department of Homeland Security.